 - Flavanols and polyphenols that reduce inflammation

-Given that it is apple season, and that my husband and I depart for the west-coast Cali shores in just over a month, we’re really into autumn all Canadian-style and part of that means a whole lot of apples (and toque wearing).
+Given that it is apple season, we’re really into autumn all Canadian-style and part of that means a whole lot of apples (and toque wearing).

 And what about the pulp?
 I threw mine into a blender and whipped it smooth and used it in place of apple sauce in a most amazing Apple Gingerbread Cake.